Vitamin D Deficiency and Cancer

 Getting a simple blood test to measure Vitamin D levels is an easy thing to do.
 However, most labs list normal high levels of 80 ng/ml which just isn't true.
 I like to see my patients have Vitamin D levels in the 80-150 range!

 When supplementing Vitamin D, make sure that the source either contains Vitamin K or that you are getting Vitamin K in another source (usually in a fish oil).
+We recommend one that has all the fat soluble vitamins in one product for the synergistic effects.

 Most children need 1-3,000 iu extra per day if they don't get outside in the sun very often (depending on size and weight of child).
 Most adults need 5-10,000 iu/day.
 Those with cancer or the chronic disorder may need 10-20,000 iu/day D3 supplementation.